charangowdamn/aps_faultdetecion/README.md

 wget link
 ```

-the changes are in vs code
+changed all the changes in vscode

-the changes are done in git gui
+modified